-This independent study provides an opportunity for students to pursue an area of specialized interest in bioethics with an instructor who has expertise in that particular area.
-An independent study requires permission by the bioethics program director.
-May be repeated for credit under different topics to a maximum of 6 credits.
+This independent study opportunity enables students to pursue an interest in bioethics with an instructor who has that specific expertise.
+Prerequisite: Permission of department chair.
+May be repeated for credit under different topics for a maximum of 6 credits.

 BETH 550 - Bioethics Final Project